 Babydoll Southdown wool is one of the finest wools of all the British breeds.
 It is short (about 2 to 3 inches) and springy, soft and bouncy, with a surprisingly strong underlying disposition.
 The micron count typically ranges from 23 to 29 which means many people can wear it comfortably next to the skin.
-It is easy to spin and produces yarn with a lot of cushion and elasticity.
+When spun it produces yarn with a lot of cushion and elasticity.
 Since it has more barbs per inch than other wool types, it is also ideal to blend with angora or other slick fibers since it clings so well.
 Its ability to wet felt is very low, although it is fantastic for needle-felting!
 Babydoll wool is great for socks, mittens, hats, blankets, and sweaters.
 You will find it has good durability.

-I have an online shop and most of these items are made using wool from my Babydolls: www.MyLittleSheep.etsy.com
+I have an online shop where I sell the items are made using wool from my Babydolls: www.MyLittleSheep.etsy.com

 Recommended Care for Babydoll Wool: